udzura/rbbcc/docs/tutorial_bcc_ruby_developer.md

 For further study, see [BCC original docs](https://github.com/iovisor/bcc/tree/master/docs) and Sasha Goldshtein's [linux-tracing-workshop](https://github.com/goldshtn/linux-tracing-workshop), which contains additional labs.
 There are also many tools in rbbcc/bcc /tools to study.

-Please read [CONTRIBUTING-SCRIPTS.md](../CONTRIBUTING-SCRIPTS.md) if you wish to contrubite tools to rbbcc.
-At the bottom of the main [README.md](../README.md), you'll also find methods for contacting us.
+Please read [CONTRIBUTING-SCRIPTS.md](../CONTRIBUTING-SCRIPTS.md) if you wish to contrubite tools to rbbcc(it's preparing).
+At the bottom of the main [README.md](../README.md), you'll also find methods for contacting us(preparing; contact @udzura for Ruby version).
 Good luck, and happy tracing!

 ---